NIAEFEUP/website-niaefeup-frontend/README.md

 ### Running

-To run the development environment do:
+To run the development environment using Docker do:
 ```bash
 ./dev.sh
 ```